 Here, we dig into some of the specifics around regional and community banks — what sets them apart from national banks, what differentiates them from one another, and what unique qualities they have to offer within the broader banking system.

-Addressing common critiques around neobank safety
+Addressing common critiques around fintech safety

-On the security front, a lot of the concerns that typically surface regarding neobanks and digital-first banking platforms are around access.
+On the security front, a lot of the concerns that typically surface regarding fintechs and digital-first banking platforms are around access.
 There’s often a question of whether going fully digital creates an increased security concern by making funds and information more susceptible to cyber attacks, like phishing and online hacking.

-The reality, though, is that a lot of banking in today’s world is happening digitally anyway — whether through a neobank or a legacy bank.
+The reality, though, is that a lot of banking in today’s world is happening digitally anyway — whether through a fintech or a legacy bank.
 Most legacy banks have implemented digital banking solutions, including online banking dashboards and mobile apps, to cater to an increasingly digital-first world.
-The difference is that neobanks, unlike their standalone traditional bank counterparts, aren’t simply layering a digital component onto a clunky banking framework.
+The difference is that fintechs, unlike their standalone traditional bank counterparts, aren’t simply layering a digital component onto a clunky banking framework.
 Instead, they are built as digital-first platforms from the ground up, pouring their resources into creating an optimized digital experience with layered security, including robust authentication and access protocols like multi-factor authentication.

 Did you know?